What is Instagram Advertising Pricing?

 Create groups of ideal customers, also called “personas”, and design dedicated Instagram ad visuals for all of them.

 Consider using custom & lookalike audiences to lower your costs & get more conversions.
 Custom audiences are users who have already interacted with your brand in the past.
-Lookalike audiences are people who have not engaged with your business yet but are using the digital platform & have a similar profile with your custom audience.
+Lookalike audiences are people who have not engaged with your business yet but are using the digital platform & have a similar profile to your custom audience.

 Do A/B testing